MediaX-SJTU/MediaX/content/authors/XuanXuan Wang/_index.md

 ---
 # Display name
-title: Wendi Liu
+title: XuanXuan Wang

 # Full Name (for SEO)
-first_name: Wendi
+first_name: XuanXuan
-last_name: Liu
+last_name: Wang

 # Is this the primary user of the site?
 superuser: true